metayeti/mINI/README.md

 ini.Read("myfile.ini"); // returns true if successful
 ```

-Alternatively, use the constructor to read from a file on instantiation:
+Alternatively, you can use the constructor to read from a file on instantiation:
 ```C++
 mINI::INIFile ini("myfile.ini");
 ```